-The courses listed above are offered as of FY2024.
-Courses may be reorganized in the future.

 Choose the laboratory

+\1 Faculty members, as tutors, provide an environment in which students' awareness of academic problems is fostered through discussion, encouraging self-motivated and interdisciplinary learning

+Students in Human Biology are required to take designated courses principally in their third year.
+There is also a limited number of students

 School of Life and Environmental Sciences

 Educational purpose

 We foster graduates with the skills and outlook required to become future global leaders, and a strong capacity to discover and solve problems.
 Students develop a comprehensive understanding of biological phenomena of various organisms including humans, the evolution of the earth and dynamics of the environment, and methods of conservation and sustainable use of biological resources.

 College of Agro-Biological Resource Sciences

 Bachelor of Bioresource Science

 Bachelor of Agricultural Science

 Educational purpose

 In the College of Agro-Biological Resource Sciences, we foster personnel who can contribute to a stable food supply as well as sustainable development and conservation-based use of biological resources in harmony with the environment from a regional and global viewpoint through comprehensive learning related to biological resources that are a foundation for human existence and for safe and enriched lives.

 Desired students

 Personnel with strong interest in biological resources, agriculture, forestry, and environmental conservation are desired, They should also have flexible ways of thinking that allow them to conduct extensive studies, be motivated to identify their own problems, work to resolve the same, convey information on the same internally and externally, and offer logical explanations.

 College of Biological Sciences College of Agro-Biological Resource Sciences College of Geoscience

 Measures to ensure and improve the quality of education